-we possibly could get hold of.
+N: Even now I have err some notebooks, 'cause we used to keep supplies.
+'Cause when they delivered/ there was a delivery of goods to the stationer's, and you had to buy notebooks or some other devices or school materials, then we bought as much of it as we could, not as much as we needed, but as much as we possibly could get hold of.
 Therefore, I still have some notebooks, still blank, which I have kept since my primary school time, they are lying some place and they are nice.
 It'd be a pity to throw them away, it'd be even a pity to write in them now, 'cause they are, you know/ err I guess you can try to put them somewhere like Allegro and see if anybody takes an interest in it.
 Nevertheless, now they are souvenirs in a way we bought such notebooks, rubbers/ well, it's funny but now all products are Chinese err and they amount to shoddy quality, don't they/ I mean not only 'cause China produces almost everything.
 Electronic equipment and more and less advanced technologically.
 But, generally this flood of Chinese products is associated negatively.
-I remember that back then there were/err there was a delivery of Chinese stationery materials, for example, and it was somehow attractive.
-Fragrant Chinese rubbers or some markers or some rulers or there were some 3D err gadgets and it was/ incredibly attractive.
+I remember that back then there were/ err there was a delivery of Chinese stationery materials, for example, and it was somehow attractive.
+Fragrant Chinese rubbers or some markers or some rulers or there were some 3D err gadgets and it was/incredibly attractive.
 So it is incredibly changing, you know, its perception.
-I guess that back then err Chinese economy was functioning slightly differently, you know, but, but, but those Chinese products were delivered to Poland and they were a kind of wind from the world.
+I guess that back then err the Chinese economy was functioning slightly differently, you know, but, but, but those Chinese products were delivered to Poland and they were a kind of wind from the world.

-N: I remember when the Martial Law was announced, it was when we were wallpapering in our flat and my mum's friend and her husband came over.
+N: I remember when Martial Law was announced, it was when we were wallpapering in our flat and my mum's friend and her husband came over.
 It was Sunday and I remember that they were wallpapering because they had little time so we were wallpapering.
 I remember that wallpaper, it was ugly and had a brown flowery pattern.
 The wall was wallpapered/ because you had no choice back then, you know, quite simply.
+Previously there had been some bathroom wallpaper in rationing cards, stamps, and allocations.
+The regulation did not quite succeed, however, in realizing the "fair" distribution, there were malpractices concerning settlements of ration cards and fraudulent allocations (see: Zawistowski 2017: 440-493); additionally, there were also multiple exemptions from the system because there were many categories of privileged people due to their profession, social function (see: Fuszara 2004b).

-Previously there had been some bathroom wallpaper in the living room, tile pattern, as ugly as it gets, it was coming off the wall.
+the living room, tile pattern, as ugly as it gets, it was coming off the wall.
 My mum would say she would have to pull it down and they stuck a brown flowery one.